gruntwork-io/docs/docs/2.0/docs/patcher/concepts/patches.md

 Patcher is designed for two key personas:

-- **Module Authors**: Write or update OpenTofu/Terraform modules.
+- **Module authors**: Write or update OpenTofu/Terraform modules.
-- **Module Consumers**: Use OpenTofu/Terraform modules created by module authors, typically referenced in Terragrunt units (`terragrunt.hcl` files) or directly in Terraform/OpenTofu code.
+- **Module consumers**: Use OpenTofu/Terraform modules created by module authors, typically referenced in Terragrunt units (`terragrunt.hcl` files) or directly in Terraform/OpenTofu code.

 ## For module authors